huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Frequently-Asked-Questions-for-Azure-Rights-Management.md

   - zh-tw
 ---
 # Frequently Asked Questions for Azure Rights Management
-Some frequently asked questions for Microsoft --- translation.priority.ht:
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management, also known as Azure RMS:
+Some frequently asked questions for Microsoft Azure Rights Management, also known as Azure RMS:

 ## What do I need to deploy Azure RMS and how do I get going?
 First, check [Requirements for Azure Rights Management](../../ems/AADRightsMgmt/Requirements-for-Azure-Rights-Management.md), which has information about the cloud subscription options, how you can use your on-premises servers with Azure RMS, which deployment scenarios are not currently supported, which devices and applications support Azure RMS, and a link if you need a list of IP addresses and domain names for firewalls or proxy servers.
-You might also want to check the other topics in the [Getting Started with Azure Rights Management](../../ems/AADRightsMgmt/Getting-Started-with-Azure-Rights-Management.md) section, to get a basic understanding of how --- translation.priority.ht:
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management can help protect your organization’s data, how it works with applications, how it compares with the on-premises version of Active Directory Rights Management, and understand the terms and abbreviations that are specific to --- translation.priority.ht:
+You might also want to check the other topics in the [Getting Started with Azure Rights Management](../../ems/AADRightsMgmt/Getting-Started-with-Azure-Rights-Management.md) section, to get a basic understanding of how Azure Rights Management can help protect your organization’s data, how it works with applications, how it compares with the on-premises version of Active Directory Rights Management, and understand the terms and abbreviations that are specific to Azure Rights Management.
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management.

 Then when you’re ready to test Azure RMS for yourself, or deploy it for your organization, use the [Azure Rights Management Deployment Roadmap](../../ems/AADRightsMgmt/Azure-Rights-Management-Deployment-Roadmap.md) for a list of steps with links for more information and how-to instructions.